ntswamp/proof-of-kill/README.md

 **Making Transfer**

-Before transfer, you want to set up the address to receive mining reward up, for each node.(if you haven't set it, nodes won't receive any rewards)</br>
+Before transfer, you want to set up the address to receive mining reward, for each node.(if you don't set it, nodes won't receive any rewards)</br>
 Node 1:
 ```
 -> setmineaddr -a 1Dx8UpokXuv7Bvqa5ocgXKv8PKRLnvjdsd